dilkhushiitr/LLM-model-/README.md

-# RockyBot: News Research Tool
+# News_Bot: Chat Bot for News Article

-RockyBot is a user-friendly news research tool designed for effortless information retrieval.
-Users can input article URLs and ask questions to receive relevant insights from the stock market and financial domain.
+News_Bot is a user-friendly news research tool designed for effortless information retrieval.
+Users can input article URLs and ask questions to receive relevant insights from any domain.

 ![](rockybot.jpg)